edunford/qualify/README.md

 ## Development

-The project is currently in **_beta_**, but we aim to have a working beta version of the package up (functional on Mac OS) by the end of summer.
+The project is currently in **_beta_**, but we aim to have a working beta version of the package up (functional on Mac OS) by the end of summer 2019.

 ## Usage